 The victim or victims may also seek financial restitution for their losses.

-Bradley M. Collins, P.A. has protected clients facing Organized Fraud charges for over two and a half decades.
+Bradley M. Collins, P.A. has protected clients facing Organized Fraud charges for over three decades.